bioinformatics-core-shared-training/shell-genomics-remote/_episodes/02-the-filesystem.md

 This prints all the directories and files in the `ubuntu` directory without needing to type the full path.

 The commands `cd`, and `cd ~` are very useful for quickly navigating back to your home directory.
 We will be using the `~` character in later lessons to specify our home directory.
 It is important you know which directory `~` refers to on your system.
-For us it is the `Course_Materials` directory.
-This is where the terminal will have have started us when we first opened it.
+For us it is the `ubuntu` directory.